Image

 • Class D Felony – a maximum of seven years in prison

-In the end, the conviction and sentence in your felony criminal case is influenced by a number of factors.
-If you receive a felony conviction, the precise terms of your punishment will be determined by the judge.
-They will take into account factors such as the situation surrounding the crime, your personal history and other details.
+Ultimately, the outcome of your felony criminal case is influenced by a number of factors.
+If you are convicted of a felony, the exact punishment you are sentenced to will be determined by the judge.
+They will weigh factors such as the specific circumstances of the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with the representation and dedication of a talented Bollinger County criminal defense attorney, your original Class B charge could be dropped down to a lower class felony, a felony could be minimized to a misdemeanor or your criminal defense attorney could argue to get you a less severe.
+There are some special crimes for which the class and subsequent punishment are enhanced, so a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with the representation and dedication of a talented Bollinger County criminal defense attorney, your original Class B charge could be dropped down to a lesser felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less serious.

-In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact our Bollinger County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+You may also be able to have the charged dropped completely, if you have the right circumstances and a diligent and skillful criminal defense attorney.
+If your case for your innocence is sound but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Bollinger County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri